rifat328/Dice-Game-Challenge/README.md

 ## How to Play

-- Refresh the browser window to roll the dice.
+- Click on the button to roll the dice.
 - The player with the higher dice roll wins!

 ## Technologies Used